thinkshout/thinkshout/blog/_posts/2016-05-05-see-you-in-the-big-easy-for-drupalcon-2016.md

 “[The Story of Successful Drupal Integrations in 3 Acts](https://events.drupal.org/neworleans2016/sessions/story-successful-drupal-integrations-3-acts)” - Thursday (5/12), 10:45am - 11:45am

-Lev Tsypin will share the stories of the MailChimp, iATS Payments, and Salesforce Drupal integrations, and share some insight into how be successful when setting out to integrate Drupal with other third party systems.
+Lev Tsypin will share the stories of the MailChimp, iATS Payments, and Salesforce Drupal integrations, and share some insight into how to be successful when setting out to integrate Drupal with other third party systems.

 ## Birds of a Feather (BoF) Discussions